fregu856/papers/README.md

 - `Drug Discovery Today, 2022`
 - [ML for Drug Discovery]
 ```
 Pretty short paper that was quick/easy to read, and at least quite interesting.
-If nothing else, interesting to read a bit about the Pfizer/Biontech COVID-19 vaccine and just how quickly they were able to develop this (and then also shop 2 billion doses), super impressive actually.
+If nothing else, interesting to read a bit about the Pfizer/Biontech COVID-19 vaccine and just how quickly they were able to develop this (and then also ship 2 billion doses), super impressive actually.
 ```

 ##### [26-08-20] [paper572]